Types of Motor for EV

 At first, we explain a brushed DC motor.
 The brushed DC motor uses coils (electromagnets) for the rotor and permanent magnets for the stator.
 As the rotor rotates, the magnetic field changes automatically.
 It will continue rotating semi-permanently as long as the current flows.
 Owing to the simplicity of the structure, the system is inexpensive.
 However, the disadvantages of the brushed DC motor include the need for a brush at the commutator that is in contact with the power supply, which can include friction noise and brush wear.

 On the other hand, unlike a brushed DC motor, a Stepper motor uses a permanent magnet for the rotor and an electromagnet for the stator, as opposed to a brushed DC motor.
 Multiple electromagnets are placed on the stator and turn on only one of them is turned on (Fig. 2).

-Since the rotor approaches the electromagnet in response to the magnetic poles of the rotor, at that moment, the electromagnet is turned off and the electromagnet ahead of the direction of rotation is turned on.
-By repeating this, the rotor keeps rotating and the rotation speed is controlled.
-However, for smooth control, many electromagnets are required, and the switching control becomes difficult.
+Since the rotor approaches the electromagnet in response to the magnetic poles of the rotor, at that moment, the electromagnet is turned off, and the electromagnet ahead of the direction of rotation is turned on.
+By repeating this, the rotor keeps rotating, and the rotation speed is controlled.
+However, for smooth control, many electromagnets are required, and switching control becomes difficult.

 Overcoming these weakness, brushless motors are used in EVs.
 It operates on a three-phase AC power supply, and contrary to a brush motor, the rotor is a permanent magnet and the stator is an electromagnet.